 Purpose: To provide governance and advisement to the Managed Care Office on issues related to behavioral health in Montgomery County

 Meeting Frequency: Must meet at least 4 times per year and generally meets monthly

-Requirements: 7 members and operates in accordance to the by-laws of the board
+Requirements: 7 members and operates in accordance with the by-laws of the board

 Point of contact: Roberto Duarte

 Purpose: The advisory committee shall make recommendations on matters referred by the OCY executive team and shall suggest policies for the agency’s operation and development.
 The advisory committee shall advise the executive team on the development of the OCY Services Plan and Budget Estimate.

 Meeting Frequency: The board is required to meet monthly and meets at the Human Service Center, Innovation Room (1st Floor) in Norristown at 12:00 pm on the first Monday of the month.

 Requirements: Board consists of up to 16 members and membership shall be representative of the county’s population in relation to race and gender.

 Purpose: To advise the County Office of Drug & Alcohol (SCA) on issues related to substance use in Montgomery County.